Using JACK Audio

 Connecting JACK Clients

+With autoconnect disabled, we can still use qjackct or any other GUI tool to connect Jack clients.
 As almost everything, JACK connections can be modified from the terminal.
 All available JACK ports can be listed with the following command:

 $ jack_lsp